 - Homemade sweet shortcrust pastry for the base (or store-bought pastry)

 - Mascarpone cheese frosting

 Check out the photo below showing all the ingredients you need.

 I use my go-to recipe for Italian shortcrust pastry dough (called pasta frolla).
 It’s easy to make, delicate and deeply aromatic - really delicious!

 Alternatively, for a butter-free option, try my olive oil pastry dough.

-If you don’t have time, you can definitely use store-bought pastry dough, both the chilled one and the frozen version work well.
+If you don’t have time, you can definitely use store-bought pastry dough or store-bought cookie dough, both the chilled one and the frozen versions work well.